 On the occasions where clients have consulted with our team after their visa has been refused, our immigration team have been able to assess their situation and consider their options relating to challenging a decision by appealing to the First-tier Tribunal or thereafter to the Upper Tribunal.

-Application should be made to the First Tier Tribunal within 28 days if you being the appellant are outside the UK and within 14 days if you are inside the UK and.
-You can ask for an application for permission to appeal to the Upper Tribunal is made on the grounds that the Immigration Judge at First Tier Tribunal who determined the appeal made a material error of law in determining the appeal.
-If your appeal is successful then the Home Office can make similar application to the First Tier Tribunal on the grounds that the Immigration Judge made material error of law in determining the appeal.
-If your application to the First Tier Tribunal for permission to appeal has been refused by the First Tribunal, you can make another application to the Upper Tribunal for permission to appeal to the Upper Tribunal within 28 days if you are outside the UK and within 14 days if you are inside the UK and
+Applications should be made to the First Tier Tribunal within 28 days if you are outside the UK and within 14 days if you are inside the UK.
+You can ask for an application for permission to appeal to the Upper Tribunal on the grounds that the Immigration Judge at the First Tier Tribunal who determined the appeal made a material error of law.
+If your appeal is successful then the Home Office can make similar application to the First Tier Tribunal on the grounds that the Immigration Judge made a material error of law in determining the appeal.
+If your application to the First Tier Tribunal for permission to appeal has been refused by the First Tribunal, you can make another application to the Upper Tribunal for permission to appeal to the Upper Tribunal within 28 days if you are outside the UK and within 14 days if you are inside the UK.

-The UK’s Immigration Rules on visa applications can be quite complex to understand.
+Needless to say, the UK Immigration Rules on visa applications can be quite complex to understand.
 Our immigration team understand that this can be a very stressful time in a migrant’s life especially when they have to consider the impact the refusal will have on their business, work and family life.
-Our immigration experts time and time again consult with clients who require an urgent appeal to be lodged.
+Time and time again, our immigration experts consult with clients who require an urgent appeal to be lodged.

 How Can We Help?

 At Atlas Law Solicitors, we understand the inconvenience caused by visa refusal.
-Therefore, we put all our knowledge and experience to help our clients file an appeal or opt for a judicial review of their visa application.
-We treat every case different according to its merits.
+We use all our knowledge and experience to help our clients file an appeal or opt for a judicial review of their visa application.
+We treat every case individually, according to its merits and complexities.

-Some cases simply require reapplication while others may require writing letters to the Home Office and ultimately opting for a judicial review.
-In few instances, the home office reconsiders its own decisions after they get to know that you are going for a judicial review.
+Some cases simply require reapplication while others may need letters written to the Home Office and ultimately opting for a judicial review.
+In some instances, the Home Office reconsiders its own decisions once they realise you are going for a judicial review.